baogiadoan/fdotFiles/README.md

 # Cole Killian dotFiles

-These are the dotfiles I use.The contents include:
+These are the dotfiles I use.
+The contents include:

 - Helpful scripts in `~/.local/bin/` and `~/.local/bin/scripts/`
 - Configs for